openforcefield/qca-dataset-submission/submissions/2021-03-29-OpenFF-Aniline-2D-Impropers-v1.0/README.md

 ```
 {'collection_type': 'TorsiondriveDataset',
- 'creation_date': datetime.date(2021, 3, 24),
+ 'creation_date': datetime.date(2021, 4, 2),
  'dataset_name': 'OpenFF Amide Torsion Set v1.0',
- 'elements': {'H', 'O', 'S', 'C', 'N'},
+ 'elements': {'N', 'C', 'O', 'H', 'S'},
- 'long_description': "This dataset contains a set of 'simple' amides, "
-                     'thioamides, and amidines which have been functionalised '
+ 'long_description': 'This dataset contains a set of amides which have '
-                     'with groups of varying electron-donating and '
+                     'substituted groups of varying electron donating and '
-                     'electron-withdrawing characteristics.
-It was curated as '
+                     'withdrawing properties.
+This dataset was curated in an '
+                     'effort to improve and understand improper torsions in '
+                     'force fields.
+We will scan the improper and proper angle '
-                     'part of an effort to explore why the cis-trans '
+                     'simultaneously to better understand the coupling and '
-                     'preference of amides is poorly reproduced in OpenFF '
-                     '1.3.0, and as an extra source of data to try and remedy '
-                     'this.',
+                     'energetics of these torsions.',
- 'long_description_url': HttpUrl('https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-03-23-OpenFF-Amide-Torsion-Set-v1.0', scheme='https', host='github.com', tld='com', host_type='domain', path='/openforcefield/qca-dataset-submission/tree/master/submissions/2021-03-23-OpenFF-Amide-Torsion-Set-v1.0'),
+ 'long_description_url': HttpUrl('https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-03-29-OpenFF-Aniline-2D-Impropers-v1.0', scheme='https', host='github.com', tld='com', host_type='domain', path='/openforcefield/qca-dataset-submission/tree/master/submissions/2021-03-29-OpenFF-Aniline-2D-Impropers-v1.0'),
- 'short_description': 'Amides, thioamides and amidines diversely '
-                      'functionalized.',
+ 'short_description': 'Substituted amides with various electronc withdrawing '
+                      'and donating groups',
  'submitter': 'simonboothroyd'}

 ```